 There are those who argue that the police can be trusted always to act in the public interest, protecting and serving the innocent.
 Surely many do, but research into the private lives of cops suggests that that faith in the restraint of police officers on the job is founded at least in part on men who abuse their wives and children.
 And what percent of cops are domestic abusers is conspicuously quite high.

-Though data on police domestic violence is notoriously difficult to gather and is skewed by a culture of silence and intimidation, suggest that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
+Though data on police domestic violence is notoriously difficult to gather and is skewed by a culture of silence and intimidation, suggests that police officers in the United States perpetrate acts of domestic violence at roughly 15 times the rate of the general population.
 Because officers protect their own, domestic victims of violent cops often don’t know where to go.
-Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award winning book that constitutes perhaps the only major work on this subject.
+Sometimes they reach out to Alex Roslin, author of Police Wife: The Secret Epidemic of Police Domestic Violence, the American Society of Journalists and Authors-award-winning book that constitutes perhaps the only major work on this subject.

 “I get emails that would make your hair crawl,” says Roslin, a Canadian freelance journalist who came to the issue two decades ago after a friend working with survivors of abuse informed him police wives and biker gang spouses constituted the bulk of her patient population, suggesting a hidden epidemic of police domestic abuse.